stankudrow/libft/README.md

 So, if you are a student or an "intern" at School 21 or 42, you might want to use the "Check" framework in your C projects.
 Tests are available in the [c/tests](./c/tests) directory.
 Tests are not organised according to best practices, so please don't expect them to be idiomatic and well-structured. **Disclaimer**: I had and have no eagerness to provide full coverage for this project in C, only functions or data structures of interest that was enough **for me** to master "Check" to some basic level.

-### Related 42cursus projects
+### References

-My other 42cursus projects in C that are available on GitHub (and maybe will be "Check"ed):
+Some of my other 42cursus projects in C:

 - [get-next-line](https://github.com/stankudrow/get_next_line)
 - [ft_printf](https://github.com/stankudrow/ft_printf)

-Other projects may be published without C-code, because programming in C is tiresome compparable to walking across minefields with occasional reinvention of wheels and other stuff, not mentioning mental fatigue (IMHO).
+Resources on C programming language:

+- [CodeVault playlist](https://www.youtube.com/@CodeVault/playlists) - must watch, practically all videos.

+The reason why I won't learn C++ and practice it on the libft -> [have fun](https://www.youtube.com/watch?v=7fGB-hjc2Gc).